-We support EFRAG's comments.
+We support EFRAG's draft comments that cases of overpayment exist.
 If the Board believes that fair value can be measured reliably in a business combination, we find it strange that BC178 preclude from recognition of an immediate loss of an overpayment.
 The loss will only arise when testing for impairment.